-FY2016 Budget Requests for Foreign Operations and Defense
+FY2016 Appropriations for Foreign Operations and Defense

-In February 2015, the Obama Administration released its preliminary FY2016 budget requests for foreign operations and defense (see Table 1).
-The requests sought funding to continue planned lines of effort in response to the Islamic State threat as well as responses to challenges posed by the broader conflicts and regional displacements related to Syria and Iraq.
+In December 2016, Congress appropriated FY2016 funds for foreign operations and defense in the Consolidated Appropriations Act, 2016 (P.L.
+114-113, H.R.
+2029).
+The funding will enable the Administration to continue planned lines of effort in response to the Islamic State threat as well as responses to challenges posed by the broader conflicts and regional displacements related to Syria and Iraq.

-Select specific requests include:
+Select specific requests include